GSA/ficam-federation/_design/06_federation_protocols.md

 OAuth2 has the following roles:
 - **_Resource Owner_** is most commonly the end-user who is granting access.
-- **_Client_** is the application making the request on behalf of the resource owner, e.g. the web browser.
+- **_Client_** is the user agent making the request on behalf of the resource owner, e.g. the web browser.
 - **_Resource Server_** is the application that the client is requesting access to.
 - **_Authorization Server_** is the application (IdP) which allows the client access using access tokens.